storageos/api-manager/README.md

     	Paths to a kubeconfig.
 Only required if out-of-cluster.
   -metrics-addr string
-    	The address the metric endpoint binds to. (default ":8080") -namespace-delete-gc-delay duration
+    	The address the metric endpoint binds to. (default ":8080") -namespace string
+    	Namespace that the StorageOS components, including api-manager, are installed into.
+Will be auto-detected if unset.
+  -namespace-delete-gc-delay duration
     	Startup delay of initial namespace garbage collection. (default 20s) -namespace-delete-gc-interval duration